PeterCookDev/TalksIveEnjoyed/Agile.md

 Takeaway: Write in plain text to tranlsate thoughts in purest form.
 Use questions to drive out sentences.
 Use a sentence per line - loses line breaks in markdown and is easier to diff.
 Draft in comments - todos, comments as you write etc. Visualise progress using the preview.
 Use source control to review changes.
 Read on a small screen away from your desk.

 - [A. Jesse Jiryu Davis - Write an Excellent Programming Blog](https://www.youtube.com/watch?v=eHXq-IzlGUE) [26:53]
+Takeaway: Writing is super powered thinking.
+Write essays rather than blog posts - they last longer and not obliged to write constantly.
+Write short things - 3 paragraph book review.

 - [Michael Hartl - Learn Enough Tutorial Writing to Be Dangerous](https://www.youtube.com/watch?v=TpmoxsYeap0) [34:57]
 Takeaway: Process of successive refinement for writing tutorials.
 Use concrete examples.
 Asking yourself - What does the reader know at this point in the tutorial?